DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Regarding claims 8-12, each claim is dependent on the rejected claim 7 and does not cure its deficiencies.
+Claims 8-12 are each dependent on the rejected claim 7 and does not cure its deficiencies, and therefore are deficient for the same reason as above.

 Modified/Maintained Claim Rejections - 35 USC § 103